An Amazing 14-Vehicle Light Painting in a Garage Condo

 It was a little complicated due to the brightest street light I've even seen in a residential nieghborhood, but we did manage to pull it off.
 The whole story is on our blog (which is linked below).

 Besides the world's brightest street light, the other "unique" thing about this project was when the city's sprinkler system came on during the photography!
 It got us, and our camera gear wet!
-Thankfully, we were almost done with the light painting photography.
+Thankfully, we were almost done with the light painting photography, and our camera gear served the experience!
 But it did make for some wild moments as we scrambled to protect the camera gear from getting wet(er)!

 A beautiful light painted photograph of a 2024 Mustang GT Performance and the client's home.